 “I have the keys to the keep,” she growled.
 “And I will not tolerate such behavior.
 If you do not rein your women in, I will, and no one is going to be happy.
 What are you afraid of?
 That they will deny you their cuntes?
 Ha!
 Hardly.
 That is their sole purpose.”

 She pointed at him and whispered hotly, “No. For too long you have set aside your responsibility to your father and to your sons because you do not want to face your women, and the proof is that you said nothing to them about the bills from Hogarth.
 They didn’t give them to Sir John because they didn’t want to be subject to his anger that they didn’t ask first because they knew he’d refuse them, and he would not allow them to go to Hogarth again.
-I am here to do what you will not do.
+Yet all he can do is rage because you have denied him the authority he needs to rule in your stead.
+He has no power to do anything the way it should be done.
+I am here to do what you will not do because I will take the power whether you want me to or not.
 If I have to lock them in the donjon whilst I take inventory of their chambers, by all that is holy, I will do it.”

 He stared at her, his nostrils flaring, his chest heaving, but she would not look away.